davmoba4/prolog-puzzles/README.md

 ### Solving the missionary and cannibal crossing problem
  * Install SWI-Prolog
- * Then go to its appropriate directory through the command line and type:
+ * Go to the directory where crossing.pl resides through the command line and type:

        $ swipl
        ?- [crossing].
        ?- solve.

 * Press ; continuously to go through the valid solutions
-* Then type (to stop):
+* To stop type:

       ?- halt.

 ### Solving the 8-puzzle problem
  * Install SWI-Prolog
- * Then go to its appropriate directory through the command line and type:
+ * Go to the directory where epuzzle.pl resides through the command line and type:

        $ swipl
        ?- [epuzzle].
        ?- solve.

 * Press ; continuously to go through the valid solutions
-* Then type (to stop):
+* To stop type:

       ?- halt.